redscientistlabs/corruption-wiki-media/corruptors/cheat-engine.md

 ![](../.gitbook/assets/exec-write.png)

-* If your game crashes and you don't want to lose the values you found you can just relaunch the game, choose it from the processes list again and click "Yes" when it asks if you want to keep the current address list/code list.
-This will only work for static (green) addresses.
+* If your game crashes and you don't want to lose the values you found, you can relaunch the game, choose it from the processes list again and click "Yes" when it asks if you want to keep the current address list/code list.
+However, this will only work if the addresses are static (colored green as opposed to black).

 ![](../.gitbook/assets/keep-values.png)